hunteke/temoa/docs/source/Documentation.rst

 In contrast to some competing models, technologies in Temoa can have vintage-specific characteristics within the same period.
-Thus, Temoa treats existing technological capacity as processes, requiring all of the engineering characteristics of a standard process.
-This is Temoa's answer to what some call "residual capacity."
+Thus, Temoa treats existing technological capacity as processes, requiring all of the engineering characteristics of a standard process, with the exception of an investment cost.

 .. _GDR: